Complete a Review Form:

 Council Tax Reduction can be backdated to the commencement of the financial year.

 If you or your partner are over State Pension Credit age you have 3 months to claim Housing Benefit and Council Tax Reduction.
 You do not need to provide a good reason.

 Discretionary Housing Payment

 Discretionary Housing Payment (DHP) can provide extra money when we decide that you need extra help to meet your housing costs.

-Click here to apply for a DHP because you have an ongoing shortfall in your rent.
+Click here to apply for a DHP because you have an ongoing shortfall in your rent or for a past period top up.
 Any award is on a short term basis while you try to improve your circumstances.